bjornenalfa/LudumDare32/src/TO DO.md

 ﻿Stuff Dario & Theodor thought of:

-+ snow particles
-+ wind animation thingy has to come back
 + kill mosters with traps
 + certain monsters can only be killed on certain seasons